oracle/graal/docs/introduction.md

 You can use the GraalVM JDK just like any other Java Development Kit in your IDE.

-## Available Distributions

-GraalVM is available as **Oracle GraalVM** and **GraalVM Community Edition**.
-Oracle GraalVM is based on Oracle JDK while GraalVM Community Edition is based on OpenJDK.

-GraalVM is available for Linux and macOS on x64 and AArch64 architectures, and for Windows on the x64 architecture.
-See the [installation guide](getting-started/graalvm-community/get-started-graalvm-community.md) for installation instructions.

 ## Licensing and Support

 Oracle GraalVM is licensed under [Graal Free Terms and Conditions including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graal-free-license.html).